 That makes sense well enough.
 Mermaids and other sea monsters are likely the products of wild imaginations and too many hours spent at sea.

 If that's true, we’d have to think there would no longer be mermaid sightings in modern times.
 The oceans of the world are well explored and people are (theoretically) much wiser when it comes to what’s really out there beneath the waves.
 As our collective knowledge of the sea increased, mermaids should have vanished into the realm of superstition and myth.

 But that's not the case.
 There are alleged mermaids sightings even today, from around the world.
 So, what are these people seeing?
 Eventually we can't help but wonder if there is something to these stories, and if sailors from days of old maybe weren't so delirious after all.

-Do mermaids exist?
-If so, where is the proof?
+Do mermaids exist and, if so, where is the proof?
 How could it be possible that a half-woman, half-fish is really out there?

 Myth vs Reality